Decoupled Subgraph Federated Learning: FedStruct with Knowledge of the Global Graph

 \subsection{Communication Complexity}

 In this Section, we discuss the communication complexity of \textsc{FedStruct} when the server has knowledge of the global graph.
 Note that, in this case, the NSEs can be computed by the server.
-Hence, no sharing of information between the clients is needed (there is offline phase as in Appendix~\ref{app:communicationcomplexity}) and clients only communicate with the server.
+Hence, no sharing of information between the clients is needed and clients only communicate with the server.

 During the training, in each training round, each client collects $\btheta$ and returns $\nabla_{\btheta} \mcL_i(\btheta, \bS)$ to the server, totaling a communication of $2E \cdot K \cdot |\btheta|$ parameters during the training.
 This is consistent across all versions of \textsc{FedStruct}.
-Additionally, the server sends $\bs_{v}^{(L_{\mss})}$, $\forall v \in \tmcV_i$, and $\{\fp{\bs_{v}^{(L_{\mss})}}{\btheta_{\mss}} , \forall v \in \tmcV_i\}$ to each client, adding up to $E \cdot n\cdot d (|\btheta| + 1)$ parameters.
+Additionally, the server sends $\bz_{v}$, $\forall v \in \tmcV_i$, and $\{\fp{\bz_{v}}{\btheta_{\mss}} , \forall v \in \tmcV_i\}$ to each client, adding up to $E \cdot n\cdot d (|\btheta| + 1)$ parameters.
 The dominant term of the complexity is $E \cdot n\cdot d\cdot |\btheta|$, which scales with $n$.
 The complexity is therefore of the same order as that of \textsc{FedSage+}.

-The use of \textsc{Hop2Vec} entails some additional communication complexity, corresponding to the collection of $\{\fp{\bs_{v}^{(L_{\mss})}}{\bs_{q}}, \forall v \in \tmcV_i,q\in\mcV\}$ by client $i$, constituting $E\cdot n^2\cdot d^2$ parameters, and sending $\nabla_{\bS} \mcL_i(\btheta, \bS)$ to the server, constituting $E\cdot K\cdot n\cdot d$ parameters.
+The use of \textsc{Hop2Vec} entails some additional communication complexity, corresponding to the collection of $\{\fp{\bz_{v}}{\bs_{q}}, \forall v \in \tmcV_i,q\in\mcV\}$ by client $i$, constituting $E\cdot n^2\cdot d^2$ parameters, and sending $\nabla_{\bS} \mcL_i(\btheta, \bS)$ to the server, constituting $E\cdot K\cdot n\cdot d$ parameters.
 In practical scenarios with large graphs, $E\cdot n^2\cdot d^2$ is the dominant term out of the two.